RhysandLy/ISDM---Group-4/ISDMProjectReport.md

 ![Issues](https://github.com/RhysandLy/ISDM---Group-4/blob/Daisy/Images/Issues.png)

 Issues were opened and closed as progress was made.

-We also developed a Product Backlog of user stories as shown below:
+We also developed a Product Backlog of user stories as shown in Work Products and Models.

-[INSERT USER STORIES HERE]

 While we developed several iterations of work models, this project was relatively short in time and did not include any testing or coding, and so only one sprint was conducted.
 A sprint review was conducted on 29/05/2020, where a meeting with the Product Owner was held and feedback given after an examination of the completed work.
 A sprint retrospective was conducted on 31/05/2020, where we identified areas where we could improve, namely our work model iterations.